brompheniramine, dextromethorphan, and pseudoephedrine (cont.)

 Measure liquid medicine with a special dose-measuring spoon or medicine cup, not with a regular table spoon.
 If you do not have a dose-measuring device, ask your pharmacist for one.

-If you need surgery, tell the surgeon ahead of time if you have taken a cough or cold medicine within the past few days.
+If you need surgery or medical tests, tell the surgeon or doctor ahead of time if you have taken a this medication within the past few days.

 Report Problems to the Food and Drug Administration